-The company's auditor is elected at the AGM and is responsible for reviewing Essity's Annual and Sustainability Report and consolidated financial statements and the Board's and President's administration.
-The auditor conducts a limited review of the company's sustainability report and corporate governance report.
-The auditor submits audit reports from this review.
-The auditor also submits a statement concerning compliance with the company's guidelines for remuneration of senior executives.
+Essity's auditor is elected at the AGM and is responsible for reviewing the company's Annual and Sustainability Report and consolidated financial statements and the Board's and President's administration.
+The auditor conducts a limited review of the company's sustainability report and corporate governance report as well as the company's half-year report.
+The auditor submits an audit report from this review.
+The auditor also submits a statement concerning compliance with the company's quidelines for remuneration of senior executives.
 The audit is performed in accordance with the Swedish Companies Act, International Standards on Auditing (ISA) and generally accepted auditing principles in Sweden.